insights

 Colorectal Cancer: Disease Risk and Prevention

-Read Time: 6 Minutes
+Read Time: 4 Minutes

 While some risk factors cannot be changed, others may be modified to help decrease the chances of developing colon and rectum cancers.
-What lifestyle-based considerations, behaviors, and therapeutic approaches may help lower the risk of disease?
+What lifestyle-based considerations, behaviors, and personalized therapeutic approaches may help lower the risk of disease?

 Early-onset and late-onset colorectal cancer

-As mentioned, the majority of CRC cases are diagnosed in patients who are over the age of 50, yet incidence of early-onset CRC is increasing in the US and other industrialized countries, and patients often present with advanced disease, which has led to an increase in CRC-related deaths in younger patients.4,17 In response to the increasing cases of early-onset CRC, in May 2021, the US Preventive Services Task Force lowered the recommended age for CRC screening for those adults at average risk from 50 to 45.18 However, due to the recency, the effectiveness of earlier screening on outcomes for early-onset CRC has not yet been evaluated.
+As mentioned, the majority of CRC cases are diagnosed in adults who are over the age of 50, yet incidence of early-onset CRC is increasing in the US and other industrialized countries, and patients often present with advanced disease, which has led to an increase in CRC-related deaths in younger patients.4,17 In response to the increasing cases of early-onset CRC, in May 2021, the US Preventive Services Task Force lowered the recommended age for CRC screening for those adults at average risk from 50 to 45.18 However, due to the recency, the effectiveness of earlier screening on outcomes for early-onset CRC has not yet been evaluated.

 Lifestyle Modifications for Prevention